blaykemac/Autonomous-PenguinPi-Robot/Week01-02/README.md

   - Drive backward +20pt
   - Turn left +20pt
   - Turn right +20pt
 - Demonstration (20pt): demonstrate your teleoperation in the simulator or on the physical robot to the demonstrators during Week 3 lab session.
-You will be awarded a 10pt bonus if you can demonstrate your soluation on the physical robot.
-Max M1 score is 100pts.